voidsculptorart/mics/README.md

 ## REQUEST SUMMARY

 The smart contract exposes endpoints which accept the following requests: create vault, read vault configuration, deposit, withdraw, cancel withdraw, read pending withdraws, claim, read pending claims.

-MICS requires a smart contract which can execute some actions (= the pending requests) automatically.
-If this isn't possible, the execution of a pending request could be triggered manually with another request (which is sent to the smart contract once the time delay passes for the pending request).

 <br/>